We'd decided on a #vanlife adventure and we were excited. Too excited.

 Passive income: So, what did we do with this $10,000 saving?

-I researched some passive income opportunities, one of which was introduced to me from someone in the van life community, and ‘invested’ the savings into two programs in December 2020.
+I researched some opportunities for ‘passive income', one of which was introduced to me from someone in the van life community, and put the savings I made into two programs in December 2020.

 And what happened from January 2021 to May 2021 was pretty amazing…

-After 5 months of doing nothing, that $10,000 was generating more than $2,000 passive income every month, and growing.
+After 5 months of doing nothing, those savings were generating more than $2,000 passive income every month.
+And growing.

-I could withdraw monthly from one of the opportunities (Yieldnodes, a server-rental and profit share program) and could withdraw rewards daily from the other (Hyperfund is a membership rewards program).
-To become a HyperFund member, you need an invite/sponsor.
-Pop your email below and I’ll send you an invite).
+I could withdraw monthly from one of the opportunities (Yieldnodes, a server-rental and profit share program) and could exchange rewards and withdraw daily from the other (Hyperfund is a membership rewards program).

 That’s after only 5 months!
 Of doing literally nothing.

-Disclaimer: This is not investment advice.
-Also, if I told you exactly what I’d done it would be confusing, so please note that the information above is simplified/illustrative; I didn’t just throw all my money in in one go, nor did I do exactly the same thing, nor did I split the money equally with each program, nor did I fully compound – I did a lot of withdrawals.
-Initially 80% went to HyperFund and 20% to YieldNodes.
+Disclaimer: This is not investment nor financial advice.
+Neither of the above opportunities are financial products.
+Also, if I told you exactly what I’d done it would be confusing, so please note that the information above is simplified/illustrative; I didn’t just throw all my money in in one go, nor did I do exactly the same thing, nor did I split the money equally with each program, nor did I fully compound – I did a lot of withdrawals..

 If you want more precise information on how I split my funds between YieldNodes and HyperFund click here.